-Phase 1: Classroom Instruction (5 Weeks)
+Phase 1: Theoretical Training (5 Weeks)

-Phase 2: Classroom Instruction-Aerodrome Control (5 Weeks)
+Phase 2: Theoretical Training – Aerodrome Control (2 Weeks)

 In this phase of training, students will learn to demonstrate knowledge and understanding of the control of aircraft both in the air and on the ground, vehicles on and around the aerodrome, control positions and their duties and responsibilities, control tower equipment and its use, and weather observations through oral and written lessons and evaluations.